 You can have all the processing power in the world, but if your kid wants to play Mario Kart, you are buying a Nintendo.
 This gives them incredible pricing power.
 Nintendo rarely discounts their first-party games, even years after release.

 Furthermore, Nintendo is actively expanding beyond video games.
 They are finally monetizing their IP in the broader entertainment world.
-They just launched The Super Mario Galaxy Movie and even though it has been hammered by critics, it is is performing exceptionally well, becoming the biggest global box office hit of 2026 so far.
+They launched The Super Mario Galaxy Movie globally on April 1, 2026, and it generated a staggering worldwide box-office gross of over $800 million USD in its first four weeks.
 They also have a live-action Legend of Zelda movie slated for May 2027.
-They even launched subsidiaries like Nintendo Pictures to keep this content production in-house.

 This creates a self-sustaining flywheel.
 You watch the Mario movie.
 You buy the Mario game.